Insurance for California landscape license contractors

 - License fee: $200

-You’ll also have to get fingerprints taken at a Live Scan site before receiving your license.
-The fees for this process total around $50.
+You’ll also submit to having fingerprints taken at a Live Scan site before receiving your license.
+The fees for this process total around $32.

 To obtain a landscaping license, CA contractors must have a $25,000 bond written by a surety company licensed through the California Department of Insurance.
-This bond covers possible damage, license law violations and unpaid wages for employees.6
+However, you must file a $100,000 bond if you’re applying for a license as a limited liability company (LLC).
+The bond covers possible damage, license law violations and unpaid wages for employees.